Capstone Showcase

 Impact.

-Thirty-six senior engineering teams.
+Thirty-eight senior engineering teams.
 One ballroom.
 A year of industry, national lab, and entrepreneurial projects — distilled into a single afternoon of posters and an evening of recognition.

 Date